Brazil striker Neymar instists that he does not feel pressure as his country prepares to host the Confederations Cup.

 "Every player has his importance for the group.
 If one is more talked than the other, it doesn't matter in here.
 It's a group where everybody will get together to take Brazil the the Confederations Cup title.

-"Brazilian football is blessed, because it always has great players representing the team, and not just one.
-We have ten, fifteen important players, even more."
+"Brazilian football is blessed, because it always has great players representing the team and not just one.
+We have 10, 15 important players, even more."

-The soon-to-be Barcelona star went on to identify as Spain as the team he would ideally face in the final of the competition.
+The Barcelona star went on to identify as Spain as the team whom he would ideally face in the final of the competition.